lensemerc/writing/MLP/QOTD/main/Season 1/Creatures of the Dark - Part 1/13+ The love, shining through.md

 "Believe it or not, I've got it from a friend in the Royal Guard.
 The Arcane Ministry's tuition is finally paying off, Vlad?"
 Shining smiled lightheartedly.

-"Father showed me some ropes," Blueblood shrugged.
+"Father blessed me with personal tutorship," Blueblood shrugged.

 Cadance arched her brow, examining the device.
-"He raised a good point.
+"Vlad raised a good point, for a change.
 Why do you even need this toy, love?"

 "Oh, I'm going out there.
 After Twilight.
 Someone needs to bring her back."